WholeCoder/OurGame/README.md

 **press S key** - save the game boards' configuration as MyLevel.txt in the location of the .exe executable file

 **press D key** - reset the game board and write out  a "blank" MyLevel.txt.

+**press PageUp** -- increase the size of the tile under the mouse cursor.

+**press PageDown** - Decrease the size of the tile under the mouse cursor.